VinciprovaR/movie-tv-bookmark/README.md

 ## Server

-Server is implemented with Supabase, a good alternative to Firebase.
+The server is implemented with Supabase, a good alternative to Firebase.
+Used for JWT based authentication, edge functions (Used as proxy to mask the TMDB API key), RPC functions, email notification, CRUD operation and much more.

 ## What's included